 After he lost his pulpit in 1750, he was named pastor to the church in Stockbridge, Mass., and missionary to the Housatonic Indians.
 There he wrote the book The Life of David Brainerd, a missionary who died in his home.
 The book inspired thousands of missionaries throughout the 19th century.

-In 1758, he was named president of the College of New Jersey (Princeton) to replace his son-in-law, the Rev. Aaron Burr, who had died.
+In 1758, Jonathan Edwards accepted the position of president of the College of New Jersey (Princeton) to replace his son-in-law, the Rev. Aaron Burr, who died.
 He moved to Princeton, N.J., in January 1758.
 As the town required, he was inoculated against smallpox, but died of the disease March 22, 1758.